ShitalJumbad/readfile/README.md

 Reads the file

-Input : takes filePath (in the comtainer)
+Input : takes filePath (in the container)
 Output :
         1) fileName
         2) fileLocation